Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: The problem

 The flow quantities are Reynolds decomposed into sums of time averages and fluctuations such as $T(x,y,z,t)= \overline{T}(x,y,z)+T'(x,y,z,t)$, where an overbar denotes an average over time and primed symbols denote fluctuating quantities.
 As the vertical walls are infinite, all the mean flow quantities depend on $x$ only.
 This is also valid when periodic boundary conditions are imposed on the velocity and temperature in the spanwise ($y$) and streamwise ($z$) directions as in DNS~\citep{VN1999,NCO2013,HNVL2022}.
 Taking the time average of (\ref{Meqn}) and (\ref{Teqn}) leads to the mean flow equations~\citep{VN1999}

 The boundary conditions are

 and by symmetry, the mean profiles $\overline{w}(x)$ and $\overline{T}(x)$ are antisymmetric about $x=H/2$.
 A well-known challenge for solving $\overline{w}(x)$ and $\overline{T}(x)$ is that (\ref{MBE}) and (\ref{MTE}) are not closed.
-In this paper, we solve (\ref{MTE}) with (\ref{BCT}) using a closure model for the eddy thermal diffusivity.
+In this paper, we focus on finding $\overline{T}$ by solving (\ref{MTE}) with (\ref{BCT}) using a closure model for the eddy thermal diffusivity.